LuxLang/lux/to_do.md

 0. Unsafe text module.
 0. Eta-conversion in the synthesis phase for inlining/code-fusion optimizations.
 0. Add special `origin` parameter to `Exception`s in order to track from which definition they came, in order to disambuiguate between multiple possible origins.
+0. Allow inline functions to be partially applied.
 0. Fix stack-overflow error during TAR compression when trying to deploy with Aedifex.
+0. When setting nested directories in Aedifex's "target", have the compiler create the nested directories.

+## Done

 0. Fix `Cannot find artifact data.` bug in scripting compilers.

-## Done

-0. `Number` alias in all the `math/number` modules.
+0. [(Commit)](https://github.com/LuxLang/lux/commit/606f6ad2f954df8334ccddafd36dd6ca4cb06008) `Number` alias in all the `math/number` modules.
 0. [(Commit)](https://github.com/LuxLang/lux/commit/98587236e7a551804d7b31e927bc069d78a1b96c) Compile `or`-like pattern-matching, and `and`-like pattern-matching with `||` and `&&` in languages/targets which support it, instead of compiling them as `if`s.

 ### [0.8.0]